mikeshulman/narya/README.md

 The syntax for pattern matches is
 ```
-match x with
+[ x |
 | constr1. a b ↦ BRANCH1
 | constr2. c d ↦ BRANCH2
-end
+]
 ```
 Note that `x` must be a *free variable*: it is not possible to match against an arbitrary term (you can achieve that effect by defining an auxiliary constant).
 The syntax for abstractions in case trees is the same as that for abstractions in terms, `x ↦ M`, and similarly the syntax for copattern matches in case trees is the same as that for anonymous structures in terms, `{ fld1 ≔ M; fld2 ≔ N }`.
-(There is currently no analogue of `match` inside a term; pattern-matching can only be done in the case tree of a toplevel constant.)
+(There is currently no analogue of matching that can be done inside a term; pattern-matching can only be done in the case tree of a toplevel constant.)

 This means that defining a constant to equal something like "`x y ↦ { fld1 ≔ M; fld2 ≔ N }`" appears ambiguous as to whether it is just a leaf or whether it is a case tree involving abstractions and perhaps a copattern match.
 The rule to resolve this ambiguity is that *as much as possible of a definition is included in the case tree*.
 This is usually what you want.